 There is so much to see, do and experience in Manchester, why not make a weekend of your visit.
 Go to www.visitmanchester.com to find out what else you can enjoy whilst visiting this vibrant city.

 The UCI Track World Cup is a season long winter track cycling competition run by the UCI.
-The Glasgow round of the event follows the opening round in Cali with the series coming to a close in Aguascalientes in Mexico.
+The Manchester round of the event takes place at the National Cycling Centre and is the opening round of the series.
 The event includes all of the Olympic Track Cycling events that you might have seen during the games in London 2012 where the athletes from British Cycling performances exceeded all expectation.
-The World Cup is delivered by British Cycling, to find out more about membership of British Cycling, click here
+The World Cup is delivered by British Cycling, to find out more about membership of British Cycling, click here.